latex3/latex3.github.io/_posts/2018-09-01-japanese-translations.md

 title: "Japanese translations of some important documents"
 date: 2018-09-01 00:00:00
 description: "Japanese translations of some important documents"
-excerpt: "Fujimurasan Yukitoshi kindly translated two documents that are distributed with standard LaTeX to the Japanese language. ..."
+excerpt: "Yukitoshi FUJIMURA kindly translated two documents that are distributed with standard LaTeX to the Japanese language. ..."
 categories: news
 tags: [latex2e,publications,translations]